Fuseiniabdullai502/report-card-generator/README.md

 ```

 The GitHub Action will automatically build and deploy your application.
 You can monitor its progress in the "Logs" tab of your App Hosting backend in the Firebase Console.

+---

+## 3. Updating Your Application

+Once your application is live, follow these steps to deploy any new changes you've made.

+### Step 3.1: Check for New Secrets

+If you added any new environment variables to your `.env.local` file (for example, a key for a new service), you **must** add them to Google Secret Manager before deploying.

+Follow the same process as in **Step 2.2**, running `gcloud secrets create ...` for each new variable.

+### Step 3.2: Commit and Push Your Changes

+This is the standard process for deploying updates.

+1.  **Add your changes:** Stage all the files you've modified.
+    ```bash
+    git add .
+    ```

+2.  **Commit the changes:** Give your update a descriptive message.
+    ```bash
+    git commit -m "feat: Add new feature for student ranking"
+    ```

+3.  **Push to your main branch:** This is the action that triggers the automatic deployment.
+    ```bash
+    git push origin main
+    ```

+### Step 3.3: Monitor the Deployment

+After you push your changes, a new build and deployment will automatically start.

+1. Go to the **Firebase Console**.
+2. Navigate to the **App Hosting** section for your project.
+3. Select your backend.
+4. Go to the **"Logs"** tab to monitor the build and deployment process in real-time.
+Once it completes, your changes will be live.